 As much as we might try to use our time effectively, there never seems to be enough hours in the day.
 And you’ve probably tried the more common time management techniques like using personal productivity apps and a content calendar with some success, but feel it’s time to take things to a new level.

-In this post, we’ll be exploring 5 strategic ways to be more effective as school marketers with the time limitations incumbent upon us.
+In this post, we’ll be exploring what school marketers must know about time management through 5 strategic ways to be more effective as school marketers.

 By the way, the irony of encouraging you to invest your time in reading yet another blog post in order to better manage your time isn’t lost on me.
 But my plan is to make the content so helpful that you’ll save time in the long run.